ilsl/split-files/README.md

 ## Prerequisites

-Python was choosen for this exercise as I had more experiance with this compared with Scala.
+Python was choosen for this exercise as the programmer had more experiance with this compared with Scala.

   - Python 3.7
   - Bash